Do you need to juggle three imminent deadlines whilst balancing part-time work, keeping a social life and not crumbling to pieces?

 Primarily a bistro, Baker Street Kitchen has three different food menus, including A La Carte.

-Location is key, as they are very close to Middlesbrough Tower.
+Location is key, as they are very close to the University’s Middlesbrough Tower.

-Baker Street Kitchen are open every Orange Pip, owing to their prime location.
+Baker Street Kitchen is open during every Orange Pip market, owing to its prime location.

 Flat white price: £2.65